dmelvy/countdown-to-space/README.md

 ## Project Description

-With this simple website, users will be able to easily see when the next SpaceX launch will take place.
+With this simple app, users will be able to easily see when the next SpaceX launch will take place.
 They will also be able to see past launches.

 ## API and Data Sample